 According to a release, the government defines a foreign national as someone who is not a Canadian citizen or permanent resident, “including stateless persons.”

 This news come after the Real Estate Board of Greater Vancouver said its benchmark price for detached properties in Vancouver had risen above $1.5 million last month.

 Article from CBC News

 With property values high and on the rise, you might have more equity than you think.
 If you need a loan and own your home, get approved with Alpine Credits.
-Please give us a call at 1-800-587-2161 or Apply Online.
+Please give us a call at 1-800-587-2161 or apply now.
 Remember, at Alpine Credits, homeowners get APPROVED!